-We blame it on politicians who have their hands in the pockets of big oil and say they must feel pretty lonely.
+We blame it on politicians who have their hands in the pockets of big oil, and we say they must feel pretty lonely.
 But is calling them out action?
-We blame our municipalities for not putting in proper mass transit or recycling programs; as if those we elect to serve are somehow going to do this without our political pressure.
+We blame our municipalities for not putting in proper mass transit or recycling programs; as if those we elect to serve are somehow going to do this without our pressure.

 And still the average person drives to work, shuffles their kids to music or soccer practice, volunteers at bake sales, and sits on their yoga mat.
-All while the problems get larger; species drop off in record numbers, more people die, the methane is still leaking, it no longer pays to recycle plastic.
+All the while, the problems get larger.
+Species drop off in record numbers.
+More people die.
+The methane is still leaking.
+And, it no longer pays to recycle plastic.

-“That’s awful,” then return to eating dinner.
+“That’s awful,” they say.
+Then, return to eating dinner.
 “I wish someone would do something about that.”
 And the world around them continues to fly off the rails.”Hmm, the price of oil has been really low for a while now, let’s go buy an SUV.”

-We don’t live in a time we can expect someone else to fix this or that being a nice person is enough.
+We don’t live in a time where we can expect someone else to fix this problem.
+Being a nice person is not enough.

 Here are some places to get you started: